Propose a May or Summer 11-day course (inactive) >>

 - Use the focused time you have with students to promote experiential learning opportunities (e.g., schedule field trips or other activities that would be difficult to coordinate on a fall/spring schedule).

 - Some faculty assign pre-work by email prior to the start of term.
 Things like reading assignments to be completed before the first day of class may help ensure that all the material fits into the condensed term.
+If expectations of pre-work affect the final date students may enroll (which is typically the day before start of term), please communicate this to Intersessions staff.

 The Intersessions program office markets all undergraduate courses offered in Jan Term, May Term, and Summer courses held on the main campus (or online).
 We use both print media (posters, stake signs, swag, etc.) and digital outlets (our website, email blasts to students, social media, digital signs across campus) to do so.